unaPoloGTIc/trex-pam/README.md

 HTTPS: using a key and certificate trusted by the user.
 In case of an attacker able to target the network and read/modify packets.

-sign/nosign: signing the challenge may prevent an attacker from presenting to the user a fake challenge.
+DEPRECATED: sign/nosign: signing the challenge may prevent an attacker from presenting to the user a fake challenge.
-(If the attacker can't steal the signing key.)
+(If the attacker can't steal the signing key.
+Which is on the target machine)
 If unsigned, the attacker might fool the user to decrypt a message encrypted by the attacker.
 In which case the attacker learns nothing new.